tushar276/web-module-challenge-scope-and-closure/README.md

 a.
 Where is closure used in this code?
 How can you tell? function personalDice(name) is providing a closure because variables dansRoll & zoesRoll use the values from this closure.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
-What could change? the name is always the same while the number is changed.
+What could change?
+The name is always the same while the number is changed.
 c.
-What is the lexical scope of `newRoll`? the lexical scope of 'newball' is within the function.
+What is the lexical scope of `newRoll`?
+The lexical scope of 'newball' is within the function.

 ### Task 3 - Stretch Goals